improbable-eng/perforce-buildkite-plugin/README.md

 ### Schedule

-Schedule builds with a cron in buildkite - this requires no additional setup, but provides the worst response time as changes are made
+[Scheduled builds](https://buildkite.com/docs/pipelines/scheduled-builds) with a cron in buildkite - this requires no additional setup, but provides the slowest response time between a change being made and a build triggered.

 ### Polling